Scavelop/SOFA_exercises/README.md

   Figure 4.
 Spectrograms of an approach from Front: The noise burst approaches from the front with a fixed azimuth of 0°, and the radius decreases from 1 meter to 0.2 meters.
 One spectrogram per ear (2 subplots).

+Disclaimer: This script is developed solely for the purpose of practicing using the Sofatoolbox as part of an interview process.
+It is not intended for any other use, including research or other applications.